MarcusZeal/mystara-isle-canon/content/Sessions/Session 2.md

 You get the sense that these goblins have a society of their own.
 Different than humans… but a society nonetheless.

-Fail:
-You can see goblins working, arguing, training.
-You can’t hear what they are saying… it probably doesn’t matter.
-But you definitely get the sense that these goblins have a society of their own.. although different from humans a society none-the-less.

 #### Key Descriptions to Emphasize

 - **Community and Complexity**: The players should get a sense that the goblins, while less sophisticated than humans, have a rich and complex society.
 They work together, argue, and support each other, showing a level of organization and community.
 - **Variety of Roles**: Highlight the different roles within the goblin society, from craftsmen to warriors to caregivers, showcasing that goblins are more than just monsters.
 - **Human-Like Qualities**: Despite their rough and often crude behavior, the goblins display emotions and actions similar to humans, such as pride in their work, care for their young, and a desire to protect their home.

 ---